wmayner/pyphi/docs/examples/2014paper.rst

     >>> network = pyphi.examples.fig14()
     >>> state = (1, 0, 0, 0, 1, 0)

-To find the subsystem within a network that is the main complex, we use the function of that name, which returns a |SystemIrreducibilityAnalysis| object:
+To find the subsystem within a network that is the major complex, we use the function of that name, which returns a |SystemIrreducibilityAnalysis| object:

     >>> major_complex = pyphi.compute.major_complex(network, state)